ch-one/PPiFlatSegmentedControl/README.md

 [Font Awesome Icons](http://fortawesome.github.io/Font-Awesome/icons/)

 ## Installation
-Installation can be made easilly thanks to Pod in this repository.
+Installation can be made easily thanks to Pod in this repository.
 The only thing you have to do is add PPiFlatSegmentedControl in your Podfile

 (If you haven't used CocoaPods before, you'll find more information [here](http://cocoapods.org/))